geoffreybennett/alsa-scarlett-gui/docs/INSTALL.md

 #### FCP Driver

-Firmware updates for the big Scarlett 4th Gen interfaces is currently only possible through the CLI `fcp-tool` utility available in the [fcp-support](https://github.com/geoffreybennett/fcp-support).
+Firmware updates for the big Scarlett 4th Gen interfaces are currently only possible through the CLI `fcp-tool` utility available in the [fcp-support](https://github.com/geoffreybennett/fcp-support).
 You need to install this package and update the firmware before